-There are 7 pier structures and 1 piled structure directly adjacent to the shellfish area plus 7 additional pier structures, 1 additional piled structure and 1 causeway within 5 kilometres of the shellfish area.
-Monitoring does not indicate any water quality issues which are likely to be associated with these structures and their associated activities (such as boating and fishing) and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
-Therefore, it is unlikely that the structures themselves or the associated activities are affecting shellfish water quality in this shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with these structures, the morphological status of the water bodies within which the activity is taking place is 'good' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Therefore, it is unlikely that the structures themselves are affecting shellfish water quality in this shellfish area.
+However, shellfish monitoring indicates faecal contamination in this shellfish area and the passenger ferries are a possible source.
+Therefore, these activities could possibly be affecting shellfish water quality in this shellfish area.